 In a recent blog “10 new gems added in Serverless360“, we introduced the recent capabilities added to Serverless360.
-This blog is more focused on management and monitoring capabilities in Serverless360 for Service Bus Queues and Topics.
+This blog is focused more on how to manage and monitor Azure Service Bus monitoring and management using Serverless360.

 • Understanding Azure Service Bus and its applications

 • Deep integrated tooling from Serverless360 for better management of Service Bus

 • Consolidated Monitoring from Serverless360 to monitor Service Bus in various perspectives

 • Achieving Advanced Security in dealing with Azure Service Bus

 Azure Service Bus is a messaging service on cloud used to connect any application, device or service running in the cloud to any other application or service.
 Handles messages in the FIFO format.
 It comprises of two entities Queues and Topics.

 Azure Service bus has become the most integral part of the Serverless applications as a messaging service.
 Let us consider a familiar real-time application, Cab booking system – FlyWheelCabs, for better understanding on Azure Service Bus.